 Bollinger bands are one of the most useful indicators ever devised, combining both trend and a measure of volatility.
-Bollinger bands were devised by John Bollinger in the 1980’s and followed by his book on the subject in 2001.
+Bollinger bands were devised by John Bollinger in the 1980s, followed by his book on the subject in 2001.

 This is why when you get a breakout of one of the bands, it is a statistically rare and abnormal event and worthy of your close attention.
 Something big is going on in this currency when it breaks a B-band.